Please read through here prior to contacting us;

 Yes you can, however as you will have access to firearms and ammunition you must successfully complete the probation training in full.

 Do you allow shooting guests ?

-Home Office regulations do not allow ‘ordinary’ guests to shoot full-bore firearms at HO Approved clubs.
+Home Office regulations do not allow ‘ordinary’ guests to shoot full-bore firearms at HO Approved clubs other than on pre-arranged Guest Shoots.
 Overseas (qualified) visitors and FAC holding full members of other HO Approved shooting clubs may be able to shoot with our club but this requires special arrangements through the Club Secretary and approval by our Committee.

 When is the indoor range open ?

 The indoor range is open every Wednesday and Friday evening from 7:30pm.